 We will have to wait to find out.

-Clearly, careful attention needs to be paid to these indices to see how they reflect the state of the job market as we move further into the end of the year and start of 2010.
+Clearly, careful attention needs to be paid to these indices to see how they reflect the state of the job market as we move further into 2010.

 The following chart shows the recent trend in initial non-seasonally adjusted initial jobless claims with the year-over-year percent change acting as a rough equivalent of a seasonally adjustment.